zhouLion/doc.fedml.ai/docs/federate/simulation/overview.md

 ```

 # Login to MLOps
-You may run the following command to login to MLOps (nexus.fedml.ai),
+You may run the following command to login to MLOps (fedml.ai),
 then simulation metrics and logs will be uploaded to MLOps.
 ```
 fedml login userid(or API Key) -c -r edge_simulator